dogagcmnr/neobux-bot/README.md

 1. [x] Install Selenium package by ```pip install selenium``` or ```pip3 install selenium```.
 (It automatically installs selenium if it's not installed)
 2. [x] Create your account file with username and password variables.
+If you're on windows 7/8/10, remove chromedriver without exe If you're on linux or macos, remove chromedriver.exe

 Well Done!